mmatteo/legend-analysis-tutorials/testing-enviroment/01-ssh-tricks/README.md

 After adding your keys the process can be sped up further by adding the following block into your .ssh/config.
-(Simply cd to the .ssh/ directory and then change the config file).
+(Simply cd to the .ssh/ directory and then open the config file with your prefered editor).

 ```
 Host plus1